Mexxy-lab/CICD-project-javaapp/README.md

 - Create the pipeline view job for the entire build jobs by clicking on the plus icon
 - Fill out the required sections and then run the pipeline.
 - You should see sample pipeline in below picture running.
+- You can add the auto trigger so the pipeline starts the build using a git push command.
+Expose your jenkins server using ngrok and add the URL - https://73af-104-9-152-207.ngrok-free.app/github-webhook/ to webhook section of your repository.
+- Make sure to choose "GitHub hook trigger for GITScm polling" option on your build job.

 ![alt text](pictures/image-2.png)